 - Essay

 - Exam

-- Textual commentaries
+- Textural commentaries

-- Research proposal
+- Research Proposal

 - Individual presentation

+- Group presentation

 - Group research project

 - Dissertation

 - Annotated bibliography

 - Reflective statement and peer evaluation

 - Essay plan

 Particular assessment tasks are appropriate to the area of study, and the exact nature of the task is determined by the part at which you are studying.
 For example, an exam in your first part might involve several questions while an exam in your final part might involve one question, inviting you to examine a single issue in depth and detail.
 Likewise, with each part of study, you can expect the assessment task to call for more independent study and thinking.
-For example, in your final part you complete a dissertation, an extended piece of writing on a topic of your choice, which is the product of your own research (guided by a supervisor).
+For example, in your final part you complete a dissertation or equivalent piece of work, an extended piece of writing on a topic of your choice, which is the product of your own research (guided by a supervisor).